VladCroitoru/SI-labs/Lab 3/README.md

 ## The 'spell_checker' function:
 Is supposed to use external libraries to check if the decrypted string contains actual english words, here is where i met some troubles implementing those external libraries so i made a short list of frequent english words(valid_words)

 The last function just blends all of the above together and prints the string to have valid words.
+Resulting in:

 ![alt text](https://github.com/VladCroitoru/SI-labs/blob/master/Lab%203/results.png "Cracked codes")